lipsumar/twitter-writes-hamlet-v3/packages/parse-hamlet/README.md

-This is a rewrite of [twitter-writes-hamlet-v2](https://github.com/lipsumar/twitter-writes-hamlet-v2).

-Currently only contains the "parse" package, more to come.
+# parse-hamlet

+This package can download and parse the full text of Hamlet.

 ### Usage

 `pnpm run parse-scenes` will produce `entries.json`

 ### corrections to scenes HTML pages

+Some manual corrections were needed to parse:

 - A4S2: `(<I>Within.</I>)` => `<I>(Within.)</I>`
 - A4S4: remove duplicate and unclosed `<a name=sd1>`